In the case you have a table that contains the same ID for many - or empty cells. It is strongly recommended to reorder your data

-Problem to be solved
+Problem to solve

 VLOOKUP or INDEX

-The idea is to find the position of dates (which is our ID) and read the data that is below by shifting by 1, 2 or 3 lines.
-In fact, the VLOOKUP function is not conveninent here.
+Then, we will read the next value by shifting by 1, 2 or 3 rows.
+The VLOOKUP function is not convenient here.
 VLOOKUP is perfect to retrieve the values that are on the same row but not to perform an offset.

 For the formula in G2, we will write the following formula to return the number of items sold in January 2014 for the product A.

-To return the sales for the product A, we just have to change the value of the column and replace it by 4.
+To return the sales for the product A, we just have to change the value of the column and replace it by 4 👍😎😍

 =OFFSET(reference, number of rows, number of columns)

-In our example, to return the number of product B, we need to shift from one cell down compared to the previous search.
-We will write our formula as follows for the product B.
+In our example, if we want to return the quantity of product B, we need to shift from one cell down compared to the previous search.
+The formula for the product B is:

 And so on for the other cells.
 If you double-click one of the cells below, you will display the formulas in the corresponding cells